 There are two distinct ways of interaction between people that work to achieve one goal.
 Competition between ten people, there is one winner and 9 losers.
 Cooperation turns all in the group into achievers.

 All people in the temple form a symbiotic relationship with each other to achieve the highest practice of energy cultivation possible.
-As teachings will be provided to a group, the higher the quality of the collective, the deeper the transmission can happen.
+As teachings will be provided to a group.
+The higher the quality of the collective, the deeper the transmission that can happen.
 To help, respect and spur on each other during and outside martial and healing practices is a virtue.
 At that stage relationships between students start to disappear and true brotherhood emerges.

 To do one’s duty as a younger martial brother